 Gene | Variants/mutations |

 Note.
-Since October 19, 2020, reflexive screening for the GJB2 p.(V37I) variant has been performed for infants who have a single GJB2 variant identified on the above common variant panel.
+Since October 19, 2020, reflexive screening for the GJB2 c.109G>A p.(Val37Ile) variant has been performed for infants who have a single GJB2 variant identified on the above common variant panel.
 The GJB2 p.(V37I) variant is therefore only reported in compound heterozygous state with another variant on the panel.
 That is, homozygosity for this variant is not assessed.